Google Ads offers a variety of keyword matching options when it comes to controlling who sees your ads.

 If you see that people are using an exact search phrase over and over again, consider creating an Ad Group with just that exact phrase.
 It could give you a great ROI.

-Use Broad Match Modifier to Modify Intent
+Use Modified Broad Match Keywords to Modify Intent

 Remember: there are some words in search terms that carry purchase intent.
 People who use those words are generally ready to open up their wallets.